Ivan Mikhailovich Obolensky: Career

 He served as the Governor-General of Finland from 18 August 1904 to 18 November 1905.
 His predecessor General Nikolai Ivanovich Bobrikov was assassinated in June 1904.
 He received a telegram from an unknown sender, saying: "We are expecting you in the near future -stop- The weather here is +200°C -stop- Bobrikov".

 His term of office saw revolutionary turmoil in both Russia and the Grand Duchy of Finland.
 The Russian Revolution of 1905 resulted in a general strike in Finland and the replacement of the feudal Diet of Finland with the modern Parliament of Finland.

 Private life

 As a young man, he fell in love with his second cousin, Natalie Keșco, and, with the support of his family, decided to propose to her.
 However, she had already fallen in love with another of her second cousins, Milan I of Serbia, and rejected his proposal in favor of him.
+She later became the first modern Queen Consort of Serbia.

 He later married the wealthy heiress Alexandra Nikolaevna Topornina (1861–1945), the last descendant of an old Russian aristocratic family.
 Thanks to her inheritance, they lived in considerable luxury and became the parents of five children.